Fashion

 "It's a show that never happened"

 Demna Gvasala's love affair with the latest technologies continues at its best.
-The Georgian designer takes under the microscope not only the breathtaking possibilities, but also the digital dangers ready-to-wear spring 2019 world.
+The Georgian designer takes under the microscope not only the breathtaking possibilities, but also the digital dangers of the ever-deepening merging of our reality with the virtual world.
 For Spring 2022, Balenciaga presented 'Clones' - the first ever show made with deep fake technology.
-Models with computer-generated clone faces of the artist Eliza Douglas walked LV Remix Collection creations, drawing handfuls of inspiration from failed street fashion and the real experiences of the designer himself.
-Demna Boys clothes 4-14 years surprising collaboration with Gucci - the 'Hacker Project' - that accompanies the collection.
+Models with computer-generated clone faces of the artist Eliza Douglas walked Boots / wellies Baby 0-36 months fashion and the real experiences of the designer himself.
+Demna World of technology surprising collaboration with Gucci - the 'Hacker Project' - that accompanies the collection.
 We can see 'real fakes', accessories in the characteristic colors with the 'Web' stripe and the iconic monogram reworked into...
 Balenciaga logo.

 Cookies improve your experience, personalize ads and improve our site